How Do I Get Rid of Chicken Coop Flies Effectively?

 Flies are not usually attracted to dried chicken feed.
 However, they do enjoy moist organic matter.
 At the end of each day, remove any fresh food scraps your flock didn’t eat.

-Give them their daily feed in a Treadle Feeder with a lid.
+Give them their daily feed in a feeder with a lid.
 This will protect their feed from rain, stop it getting wet, and therefore not attract flies.
 Avoid scattering your hens’ daily feed on the ground of their coop.
-If it doesn’t all get eaten, it will get wet and become a target for flies.
+If it doesn’t all get eaten, it will get wet and become a breeding spot for flies.

 Ventilation